LABCAT/tmhOAuth/README.md

 # tmhOAuth

 An OAuth library written in PHP by @themattharris.
+This version has been forked from https://github.com/themattharris/tmhOAuth

+The only difference is providing a fix for the following error:
+Function name, class name, namespace name or constant name can not be reserved keyword '__DIR__' (since version 5.3)

 **Disclaimer**: This project is a work in progress.
 Please use the issue tracker to report any enhancements or issues you encounter.